Left-Wing Campaigns and the Race Against Biden

 29th.

 The approval, presidential job approval is approved 40.7 and disapproved 55.6.
+It's pretty damn significant.

 And direction of the country is much faster,

+more spread.
 Right direction, 24.2, wrong direction, 66.

 Those are pretty damning numbers for the incumbent.
+So

-Well, Victor, one more topic, and this is,
+well, Victor, one more topic, and this is,

 I hope it's reflective a little of some of the interests or concerns our listeners might have.

 It's been bugging me for ages, and this has to do with self-driving cars.
+And there's been some stuff in the news lately.

-There's a company called called Cruise
+There's a company called Cruise

-like with
+Like with

 electronic money to replace actual cash, I'm concerned about these self-driving cars